ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 ```

 Is the PDF as a function of $\vec{r}$, the van Hove function is closely
-related and is also a sum of delta functions.
+related and can also be written as a sum of delta functions.

 ```math
 G(\vec{r}, t) = \frac{1}{N} \sum_{k j} \langle \delta (\vec{r} - \vec{r}_k(t) - \vec{r}_j(0)) \rangle